darbinreyes/subparprogrammer/C/KnR/knr_C_review.md

 But
 -1L > 1UL == true // because -1L is promoted to unsigned long, making it a large positive integer.

-// next pg.42.
-"Conversions take place across assignments”

 When assignment is involved the result must always be of the type of the assigned variable.

 For ints, wider is converted to narrower by bit truncation of the high order bits. e.g. converting from int to char.

-// next pg.
-42 - 1.
-If x is float and i is int,

 float to integer conversion truncates the fractional part of the float. // is it possible that the integer part of a float overflows the int?